nelsonjchen/mylar-bag-label-generator/README.md

 This project generates printable labels for your 3D printer filament storage (Mylar bags).
 Input a Bambu Store URL, and it will generate a clean, professional PDF with two labels per page, including the product image and name.

+### Purpose
+Perfect for labeling Mylar bags with filament.
+Mylar bags often aren't transparent but come in 1.5gal sizes which are ideal for filament storage.

 ## Features

 - **Automated Scraping**: Fetches product name and image from Bambu Store URLs.
+- **Manual Input**: Option to manually enter product details for custom labels.
 - **Print Optimization**: Formatted specifically for Letter-sized paper (2 labels per page).
 - **Premium UI**: Clean, dark-mode interface for easy interaction.

 > [!IMPORTANT]
-> **Compatibility Note**: This generator is currently designed and optimized exclusively for **Bambu Lab** filament product pages.
-Other store URLs are not supported.
+> **Compatibility Note**: The automated scraper is currently designed and optimized exclusively for **Bambu Lab** filament product pages.
+For other filaments, use the **Manual Input** mode.

 ## Getting Started